Super simple fly photos

 You need to keep the lens and most of the display free, so you can operate the camera.
 Most phones require you to press the screen to focus and press an on-screen button to take the picture, and you simply can't repeat those motions identically for each shot if you are hand holding the phone.

 And if the phone rings?
 Well, I already laugh inside imagining you with your ear to a taped or clamped down phone...
 Let it ring!
-Unless of course it's a fishing buddy who want to take you fishing.
+Unless of course it's a fishing buddy who wants to take you fishing.

 Set up your background.
 It needs to be vertical behind the fly, but not too close.
 Use a couple of wooden blocks, boxes or what you have at hand to hold it.
 Gaffer's tape is your friend again.